Getting help and support

 Remember

-- If you’re unsure who to contact, refer to your tenancy agreement or contact your local council, housing association for advice
+- If you’re unsure who to contact, refer to your tenancy agreement or contact your local council, housing association or building manager for advice

-- Keep records of any communications with your landlord or relevant authorities
+- Keep records of any communications with your landlord, Resident Management Company or relevant authorities

 Please download a printable version of this guide, if you want to share it with other residents.